 I’ve just been awarded a postgraduate research scholarship from an external funding body.
-I didn’t submit my application through the Scholarships Office.
+I didn’t submit my application through the Scholarships and Financial Support Service.
 How do I organise for the scholarship to be paid to me?

-You need to forward a copy all the correspondence from the funding body, plus a copy of your application for the scholarship, to the Scholarships Office.
+You need to forward a copy all the correspondence from the funding body, plus a copy of your application for the scholarship, to the Scholarships and Financial Support Service.
 We will review the documents and then advise you on the next steps.